potassco/fastlane/doc/content/guide.rst

 Guide
 ============

-In his section we will illustrate an example workflow using this framework step by step.
+This section will illustrate how to use this framework by giving some small examples.
 All python code snippets shown here can also be found in :file:`./examples/demo.py`.
-The problem we will be looking at is the `Social golfer problem <https://en.wikipedia.org/wiki/Social_golfer_problem>`_ with 3 players, 3 groups and 3 weeks.
+The problem we will be looking at is the
+`Social golfer problem <https://en.wikipedia.org/wiki/Social_golfer_problem>`_ with 5 players, 5 groups and 5 weeks.
 We choose a small instance, to keep the run-time as low as possible, while still being able to observe the effects of different approaches.

 .. _ref_g_enc: